 Why Choose Washington Injury Law?

-- You will benefit from a personal injury lawyer in Seattle with a scientific background.
+- You will benefit from a Seattle personal injury lawyer with a scientific background.
 Attorney Janelle Bailey’s history in the field gives her an edge in personal injury cases.

 - You will not pay a penny unless we win your case.
 Washington Injury Law is a contingency fee firm.
 We do not charge for our services unless we secure the client a monetary award.

 - You will always speak to an attorney, not an assistant.
 We do not pass our clients off to paralegals or assistants.
 You will be able to talk to a lawyer every time you call.

 Will You Need a Seattle Dram Shop Lawyer’s Help?